aosp-mirror/platform_frameworks_base/tools/protologtool/README.md

 To add a new logging statement just add a new call to ProtoLog.x where x is a log level.

-After doing any changes to logging groups or statements you should run `make update-protolog` to update viewer configuration saved in the code repository.
+After doing any changes to logging groups or statements you should build the project and follow instructions printed by the tool.

 ## How to change settings on device in runtime?
 Use the `adb shell su root cmd window logging` command.
 To get help just type